Distance Is All You Need: Radial Dispersion for Uncertainty Estimation in Large Language Models: Experimental Results

 The superiority of our scores is particularly pronounced on mathematical datasets (Arithmetic and SVAMP), where the gap over EE widens to 3--5\% in several cases.
 This aligns with our theoretical analysis in Section~\ref{sec:eigenscore}: when generated answers exhibit high lexical diversity (common in free-form math solutions, where responses differing by even a single character or magnitude, e.g., ``1'' vs.\ ``10'', are semantically distant), the proposed RDS metric better captures the underlying semantic clustering than eigenvector-based methods.

 Self-Consistency (SC) performs strongly on math problems (frequently ranking in the top-3 on Arithmetics and SVAMP), but its effectiveness drops considerably on datasets where exact-match evaluation is not applicable (GPQA and SciQ).
 This confirms that SC remains highly dependent on the availability of a verifiable, correct answer.
 Other baselines, such as SD and Deg show competitive results on specific tasks (mostly QA), but show limited performance on mathematics datasets.
 Simple probability-based methods (NLL, ALL) generally lag behind, underscoring the importance of modeling response similarity in the embedding space.
+Overall, the proposed RDS and weighted variant RDS$_w$ maintain robustness across model families and dataset characteristics.